 These funds help promote Scottish art and artists in international markets.
-The largest projects funded during 2022/23 were:
+The total spend for 2023/24 was £568,000 and the largest projects funded were:

-- Festivals Edinburgh (£70,000)- delivery of the 2022 Momentum International Delegate Programme connecting producers, presenters and policy makers to their Scottish counterparts through the medium of Edinburgh's August festivals.
-Delivery moved back to an in-person programme following the end of COVID-19 restrictions. - The British Council (£150,000) for the joint cultural partnership with Creative Scotland, which is now in its 10th year.
+- The Four Nations International Fund- £316,000 of funding was awarded to 39 projects.
+This Fund was first launched as a pilot in 2021/22 financial year.
+The Fund supports individuals and organisations in developing international partnerships and co-creation projects between artists, creative practitioners and organisations from the four nations of the United Kingdom.
+Match funding is provided by Arts Council England (£200,000), Arts Council of Wales (£36,000) and the Arts Council of Northen Ireland (£10,000).
+Creative Scotland contributes the remainder of the Funds (£70,000) and also administers the funding process on behalf of the other partners. - Festivals Edinburgh (£80,000)- delivery of the 2022 Momentum International Delegate Programme connecting producers, presenters and policy makers to their Scottish counterparts through the medium of Edinburgh's August festivals.
+Delivery moved back to an in-person programme following the end of COVID-19 restrictions. - The British Council (£125,000) for the joint cultural partnership with Creative Scotland, which is now in its 11th year.
 This partnership exists to create international opportunities for the Scottish arts sector.
 This involves the development of new connections and professional networks with the aim of developing collaborations and securing commissions to increase both the international profile of the Scottish arts and to improve cultural relations.